-Serving from 5:00 p.m. to 3:00 a.m., Buri is a famed tachinomiya (standing bar) in Ebisu, which houses almost 40 varieties of sake served semifrozen, like a slush, starting at ¥770.
-Buri also offers tapas and different yakitori snacks to complete the experience.
+Serving sake and izakaya food from 5:00 p.m. to 3:00 a.m., Buri is a well-known tachinomiya (standing bar) in Ebisu, which houses almost 40 varieties of sake, starting at ¥770 per drink.
+They specialize in dangerously delicious frozen sake, which has a pleasant slushie texture.
+Buri also offers tapas and different yakitori skewers to accompany the drinks.
+With fantastic service, an expansive drink selection, and all-around good vibes, Tachigui Sakaba Buri is highly recommended for a fun sake experience.